kevin2-cyber/GitGraphQL/README.md

 # E-commerce-app
-This is how the ui looks
+This is how the ui looks like
 ![](assets/screens/ecommerce.png)